-Make sense?
 Either way, here’s the full review on Origami Owl.

 Her biggest and most innovative accomplishment was crafting the living locket, a unique transparent glass locket that can hold different trinkets or charms.
-Every trinket and charm has a special meaning and you can essentially build a memory or a piece of history within your locket.
-Origami Owl additionally offers:
+Every trinket and charm has a special meaning, and you can essentially build a memory or a piece of history within your locket.

 - Custom Inscribed Jewelry

 Origami Owl’s prices are super reasonable.
 For instance, charms cost $5.00.
 Living Lockets’ prices vary from as low as $12.00 to $36.00 for the more complex and fancier lockets.
-You’ll notice that most of the pieces they are selling are sold individually for the consumer to assemble themselves.
+You’ll notice that most of the pieces are sold individually for the consumer to assemble themselves.

 - Get paid what you are truly worth

 To start your journey you need to purchase an Origami Owl business kit:

 - Business Builder Kit – $199

 - Owlette Kit (for young entrepreneurs) – $99